-McKinney Sex Crime Attorney
+McKinney Sex Crime Lawyer

-Defending Against Allegations of Sexual Assault
+Defending Against Sexual Assault Allegations in Collin County

 When a sexual assault accusation is made against you, it is essential to consult with an experienced criminal lawyer as soon as possible.
 Failure to mount a strong defense against charges for a sexual offense can result in harsh punishments, including fines, prison sentences, and sex offender registration.
 In addition, this type of conviction remains on a person’s criminal record for the rest of their life and often impacts their education, career, and housing opportunities.